mrklees/cy-automation-library/README.md

        cyschoolhouse using Selenium.
 Second, the cysh-section-creation-testing script demonstrates the creation of a single section using a csv input.
     2. cyschoolhouse
        a.
 Contains scripts for automating actions in cyschoolhouse.
-In current development.
+Section creation is the main focus of development right now.
+After that student enrollment and indicator areas.
     3. excel-updater
        a.
 A tool for updating Excel Workbooks.
 Can currently update excel workbooks, handle sheet protection and hiding, and provides a structure for writing functions to update specific workbooks in a particular order.